Get a Quote

 Our Company Has No Heart

-After receiving this sobering report, a comprehensive plan for organisational development was developed and is being implemented.
+After receiving this sobering report, a comprehensive plan for organisational development was crafted and is being implemented.
+An unbalanced company culture.

 Conclusion

-In order to deliver high performance an organisation needs besides many other ingredients a balanced culture, i.e. a set of shared attitudes, values and behaviours.
-Especially behaviours can drive or deter an organisation’s progress by harming own employees and even impacting customers.
+In order to deliver high performance an organisation needs, besides many other ingredients, a balanced company culture, i.e., a set of shared attitudes, values and behaviours.
+Especially behaviours can drive or deter an organisation’s progress by irritating own employees and even impacting customers.

-And, remember: hiring staff who mirrors yourself makes you feeling comfortable but does not help complementing your limitations.
+And, remember: hiring staff who mirrors yourself makes you feel comfortable but does not help complementing your limitations.

 company cultureprofiling